 With that mindset, you won't have less fans.
 You'll have more.

-Jason Kong (@storyrally) helps fiction writers build better online platforms.
-Sign up for his free newsletter here.
+Jason Kong helps fiction writers with their online marketing.
+Subscribe to get free insights here.